saber-games/expeditions-guides/docs/map_modding/creating_a_map/zones/expeditions_zones/zones_of_fob_modules/zones_of_fob_modules_overview.md

 ![](./media/fob_module_1.png)

-Custom module zones allow you to set specific parameters of this zone: for example, you can define the items in storage and their amount.
+Custom module zones allow you to set specific parameters of this zone: for example, you can define the items in stock and their amount.
 A custom module also requires a *Placement Zone* and an *Interaction Zone*.
 In addition, you need to prepare a custom MOD for players to build in one of the FOB Module Zones.
 To do so, you must [create a MOD][creation_of_custom_fob_module] from the **EXP MODs creation** menu.
 The properties of the FOB Modules are assigned in `zoneProperty` of the MOD.

 ![](./media/fob_module_2.png)